PelionIoT/mbl-docs/Docs/tutorials/mbl_cli.md

 In order to use Mbed Linux OS CLI, you need to [set up networking](#network-setup) on the target device and [set up Mbed Linux OS CLI](#setting-up-mbed-linux-os-cli) on your development PC.
 You can [view the code on GitHub](https://github.com/ARMmbed/mbl-cli).

+Please note, that Mbed Linux OS CLI applicable only for devices running test image.

 ## Network setup
 An Mbed Linux OS IoT device with suitable hardware supports networking over USB by using the
 Mbed Linux OS kernel's appropriate driver mechanism.